Minchington Hall

-Minchington Hall, or Mincington Hall, or Minchenden House, was a country house and estate in Southgate, then in the county of Middlesex in England, and now in Greater London.
+Minchington Hall, Mincington Hall, or Minchenden House was a country house and estate in Southgate, then in the county of Middlesex in England, and now in Greater London.
 It was on Southgate Green and the south side of Waterfall Road, and adjoined Arnolds (Arnos Grove) slightly further east, which was originally less significant than Minchington.
 The estate was merged into Arnos Grove in 1853 and the house demolished.

 History

 The estate is believed to have acquired its name from the nuns (Old English: myncen) who occupied a nunnery where Broomfield House is now.
 Before the Dissolution, the Augustinian priory of Clerkenwell owned land in the area.

 The estate was part of the Cecil lands and in 1614 it was sold by the Earl of Salisbury to John Weld of Arnolds when it was described as a wood of 50 acre.
 It was later owned by Sir Thomas Stringer who sold it to Sir Thomas Wolstenholme before 1672.
 In 1716, Sir David Hechstetter, Hamburg merchant and justice of the peace, purchased the land.

 Minchington Hall was built on the south side of Waterfall Road after 1664 by Sir Thomas Wolstenholme.
 From 1714 until his death in 1721, it was leased to Sir David Hechstetter.
 The building was altered in 1738 or 1747 by the merchant John Nicholl but he died not long after.
 It was said by local people that the house had one window for every week of the year.

 It was mentioned in England's Gazetteer (1751), Mostyn Armstrong's An Actual Survey of the Great Post-roads between London and Edinburgh (1783) and The Universal Gazetteer (1798), although none of those sources mention Arnolds.

 In 1753 the estate became part of the Brydges estate in Middlesex when Margaret Nicholl, daughter of John Nicholl, married James Brydges, Marquess of Carnarvon and later Duke of Chandos.
 He had been appointed Ranger of Enfield Chase.
 After his death in 1789, his widow Anne Eliza, Dowager Duchess of Chandos (died 1813), received Minchington Hall and 105 acre of the estate for life.
 The remainder of the estate went to the duke's daughter and heir, Anne Elizabeth Brydges and, through her marriage, to the Marquis of Buckingham.